Digital Credentials Demo

 Example Use Cases

 These are just a few examples.
 The possibilities are vast, with potential for more detailed industry breakdowns and innovative applications.
+For more examples, see the W3C Verifiable Credentials Use Cases or the EU Digital Identity Framework.

 Why Do You Need Digital Credentials?